JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-04/equivalent-to-find-and-findindex-functions-with-python/index.md

 The time complexity is `O(n)` in the worst case, where `n` is the length of the list.
 This occurs when no match is found, requiring iteration through the entire list.

-### Impact of Data Volume

-For small to medium-sized datasets, the performance difference between generator expressions and other methods (e.g., list comprehensions) may be negligible.

-However, as data size increases, generators perform better due to reduced memory usage and better cache utilization.

 ### Profiling for Bottlenecks

 If performance is critical, use profiling tools like `cProfile` or `perf` to identify bottlenecks.

-Optimizing these functions may not yield significant gains unless they’re part of a performance-critical loop or process.

 ### **When to Optimize**